 Feel as if you’re firing off thousands of valuable emails to prospects, just to never get a response?
 About one-third of people decide to open an email just by looking at the subject line.
 So, it’s important to find a catchy email subject line.

 Prospects are constantly prioritizing their time, especially when it comes to their emails.
 You need to start taking things more seriously.
-This is because there is a daily influx of messages from businesses and email marketers that professionals get.
+This is because professionals get a daily influx of messages from businesses and email marketers.
 Getting noticed in this crowded space is important.

 Learn how to do exactly that, alongside what makes a compelling email subject line for sales below.